MGMT: Musical style and influences

 MGMT's musical style has been characterized as a range of pop and rock genres, including indie pop, synth-pop, psychedelic pop, indie rock, psychedelic rock, neo-psychedelia, and electronic rock.
 Paco Alvarez of Spin described their sound as a "brand of shape-shifting psychedelic pop" and Gavin Haynes of the Guardian describes MGMT as being "between pop and experimental".
+MGMT regularly covered a Magazine song "Burst" when touring in 2011.

-Legal proceedings
+Legal issues

 In January 2009, MGMT demanded compensation from the French Union for a Popular Movement (UMP) Party.
 The UMP, headed by Nicolas Sarkozy, the former President of France, had used the song "Kids" without permission at a party conference and in two online videos in 2008.
 In an official statement, MGMT remarked that "the fact that the UMP used our song without permission while simultaneously pushing anti-piracy legislation seemed a little wack."
 The UMP initially offered a symbolic compensation of €1 to MGMT, but the band refused that offer.
-Finally, in April 2009, the parties settled out of court, and the UMP agreed to pay MGMT around €2,500 for legal fees and €30,000 (US $39,050) for copyright infringement.
+In April 2009, the parties settled out of court, and the UMP agreed to pay MGMT around €2,500 for legal fees and €30,000 (US$39,050) for copyright infringement.
 MGMT donated this money to artists' rights organizations.

 Collaborations

 They have collaborated with rapper Kid Cudi, and are featured on the single "Pursuit of Happiness" from his album Man on the Moon: The End of Day.
-For the 2010 MTV VMA's Kid Cudi was nominated for Best Hip-Hop video for "Pursuit of Happiness".
+For the 2010 MTV VMAs Kid Cudi was nominated for Best Hip-Hop video for "Pursuit of Happiness".
 They also collaborated on the track "Worm Mountain" on The Flaming Lips' Embryonic.

 On September 4, 2009, Beck announced his second Record Club covers album, Songs of Leonard Cohen.
 MGMT contributed, alongside Devendra Banhart, Andrew Stockdale of Wolfmother and Binki Shapiro of Little Joy.

 During the production of Congratulations in 2009, VanWyngarden and Goldwasser met with Lou Reed, the former lead singer and guitarist of The Velvet Underground, about contributing vocals to "Lady Dada's Nightmare".
 VanWyngarden recalls, "he pretty much said it didn't need it.
 And then he also talked about how we didn't need managers."

 In 2010, they provided guest vocals on "Call from the Bank" on rapper Nipsey Hussle's mixtape The Marathon, which would be their last collaborative effort for ten years until 2020, when they contributed vocals to "The Divine Chord" and "Solitary Ceremonies" alongside guitar work by Johnny Marr on electronic group The Avalanches' third studio album We Will Always Love You.

 In 2012, the group covered "Future Games" by Fleetwood Mac on the tribute album Just Tell Me That You Want Me: A Tribute to Fleetwood Mac, produced by Randall Poster.